 Psalm 27:13-14 I would have lost heart, unless I had believed that I would see the goodness of the Lord In the land of the living.
 Wait on the Lord; Be of good courage, And He shall strengthen your heart; Wait, I say, on the Lord!

-It was recently during Hurricane Sandy that I read how teenagers for the first time ever had to live without any electricity, and (can you even imagine) – without a cell phone!
-For the first time in their lives they enjoyed the privilege of experiencing what life was like decades ago.
-Forced to slow down, unable to text or "Facebook", everyone who lost power entered a "moment" of technological communication silence, and they waited anxiously for the powers that be to restore their normal life patterns.
+During this frigid weather in the United States, millions have been dealing with electricity blackouts!
+Throughout Texas, there are several million people still without electricity!
+For the first time, teens in Texas are learning to live without any electricity, and (can you even imagine) – without a cell phone!
+For the first time in their lives, they enjoyed the privilege of experiencing what life was like decades ago.
+Forced to slow down, unable to text or “Facebook”, everyone who lost power entered a “moment” of technological communication silence, and they waited anxiously for the powers that be to restore their normal life patterns.
 How many actually enjoyed this, or found some kind of relief from the tyranny of communication technology, I wonder?
 How many actually took any time out to “wait on the Lord”?
 I have to wonder if the Almighty had much more company than He was used to during this time.
 I kind of hope so…

 The above passage speaks of “losing heart” except for the expectation of faith in the goodness of YHVH.
 How long could you go without electrical power before you might begin to “lose heart”?
 At what point would “waiting on the Lord” become your only source of hope or encouragement?
 How much, really, do we depend on earthly power?
 And how much on the power of God?
 Webster’s definition of “wait”, is “to stay or rest in”.
 It’s a quiet place of abiding.
 And this kind of waiting is expectant, because in it you are awakening your conscious relationship with the God of Creation, and you have every reason to expect His comfort, love, and restorative power to flow from your communion with Him.